tanaylab/NestedTests.jl/README.md

 cases to access the `db` variable from the top level test case.
 However, the framework will re-run things so that each of the leaf tests will get a fresh database, isolating the leaf tests from each other.
 If a parent test case fails for any reason (including failed `@test` assertions), then its child tests are skipped.

+You can also restrict the set of test cases that will be executed by specifying a list of prefixes, e.g.
+`test_prefixes(["top"])` will restrict the executed tests to only cases nested under `top`.

 ## Installation